MonacoProtocol/sdk/README.md

 # The Monaco Protocol

-The Monaco Protocol is a decentralised liquidity network for exchange-based applications built on the Solana blockchain.
+The Monaco Protocol is a decentralized liquidity network for exchange-based applications built on the Solana blockchain.
 It serves as crucial infrastructure upon which third-party front-end applications for wagering on binary outcome events can be built while accessing a shared liquidity pool.

 ## Why is the Monaco Protocol useful?